-For us to enter into a relationship with God there are things that only God can do, but there is also something we must do.
-We must respond with faith.
+For us to enter into a relationship with God we must respond with faith.
 Faith is threefold, involving our mind, our heart and our will.

 Often we confuse knowledge about God, having positive feelings about God, or doing things for God – such as going to church or saying a prayer – with having a relationship with Him.
 Yet none of these things can save us.

 Our part in entering a relationship with God is to respond to his Word in faith.
 Our mind is involved as we understand people have a need for Christ and how God has provided for forgiveness through Jesus’ death on the cross.
 Our heart is involved when we move from understanding the facts to personally desiring to turn from our sin to Christ.
 Our will is involved when we make the choice to personally depend on Jesus to save us.

 Since the only way to have a relationship with God is to respond by faith to his promises, it is important for us to understand what faith is.